Melvynx/CalculatorJava/README.md

-# CalculetteJava
+# Java Calculator

-Very small project to learn logic in Java.
+Project was mad in the course of [Openclassroom Java](https://openclassrooms.com/fr/courses/6173501-debutez-la-programmation-avec-java).